-Dennis Hof, deceased brothel owner dubbed the ‘Trump of Pahrump,’ wins state assembly seat in Nevada
+Dennis Hof, deceased brothel owner dubbed the ‘Trump of Pahrump,’ wins seat in Nevada

 Another resident offered an alternative perspective.
 “I wouldn’t have voted for him if he was alive, because he was NOT a man of character,” she wrote.
 “However, I did vote for his SEAT to be filled by a REPUBLICAN now that he is dead.
 I did not want a democrat in his seat.”

 Being elected to office from the grave is a fitting end to Hof’s bizarre career and larger-than-life persona.
-He grew up in a working-class family in Phoenix and sold timeshares before buying his first brothel in 1993, then became a minor celebrity when the BunnyRanch was featured in “Cathouse,” a reality TV show that aired on HBO from 2005 to 2014.
+He grew up in a working-class family in Phoenix and sold time shares before buying his first brothel in 1993, then became a minor celebrity when the BunnyRanch was featured in “Cathouse,” a reality TV show that aired on HBO from 2005 to 2014.
 In 2015, NBA star Lamar Odom was found unconscious at the Love Ranch, which only added to Hof’s growing fame.

 Hof relentlessly promoted his businesses with publicity stunts, helping a 21-year-old woman to auction off her virginity to the highest bidder; launching a 2016 campaign titled “Hookers for Hillary” that featured prostitutes who supported Hillary Clinton; and inviting O.J.
 Simpson to work as a brothel greeter after he was released on parole.
 In 2015, he published a memoir titled, “The Art of the Pimp.”